my-lord1/Frontend-for-Video-Chat/README.md

 # Video Chat Frontend

-A React-based frontend for a real-time video chat app using **WebRTC and react**.
+A React-based frontend for a real-time video chat app using **WebRTC and React**.

 ## Features
 - Join rooms with a Room ID
 - Toggle mic and camera
 - See active users with their status
-- In-call chat messaging
+- In call chat messaging
 - Screen sharing support

 ## Demo